Use the Ontology SDK (OSDK) in Slate [Beta]

 • Select the Ontology SDK (OSDK) to see detailed configuration options.

-• Select the object types, link types, and actions you want to bring into your Slate application.
+• Select the object types, link types, Action types, and Functions you want to bring into your Slate application.

-• Click on + Get Started to open a new function, which will include a code snippet to access the selected object type.
+• Select + Get Started to open a new function, which will include a code snippet to access the selected object type.

-The Functions editor is where you can access and transform data fetched via the OSDK.
+The Functions editor is where you can access and transform data fetched through the OSDK.
 Use the following code snippet to import the object types you want to work with:

 Copied!